-As Mental Health America of Wisconsin (MHA) celebrates 80 years of service to the Milwaukee-area community and the State of Wisconsin, we would like to highlight some of the remarkable accomplishments our organization has been a part of for the last eight decades.
+As Mental Health America of Wisconsin (MHA) celebrates over 80 years of service to the Milwaukee-area community and the State of Wisconsin, we would like to highlight some of the remarkable accomplishments our organization has been a part of for the last eight decades.
 Innovative programs have been the benchmark of MHA's success.

 In order to meet the ever-changing needs of the community, MHA is continually re-evaluating its programs while continuing to address the organization's mission.
 Today, our mission remains to improve the mental health of all individuals through advocacy, education and service.

 The MHA reported that hospitals at Mendota and Winnebago were overcrowded and understaffed.
 It described county asylums as little more than custodial institutions.
 These concerns led to efforts to reorganize hospital services and improve admitting procedures.

 The MHA responded to war-related stresses in both the civilian and military populations.
 It applauded steps such as the creation of a National Mental Health Institute.